Internal Medicine Path to Fellowship: Where Do I Start?

-According to recent data from the National Resident Matching Program (NRMP), the number of applicants applying to the Medical Specialties Matching Program in 2021 was the largest in history, with over 7,400 active applicants.
-Nearly 80% of these applicants matched into a fellowship, and filled over 90% of participating medical subspecialty fellowships.
+According to recent data from the National Resident Matching Program (NRMP), the 2024 appointment year was the largest in history for fellowship matches.
+There were 14,169 applicants with nearly 85% of these applicants matching into a fellowship, and nearly 84% of fellowship positions were filled.

-With so many options available, your next steps can be overwhelming to think about while also adjusting to residency.
-Here are a few ways to decide if a subspecialty fellowship is right for you and take early steps towards applying.
+With so many options available, thinking about a fellowship while you’re adjusting to residency can feel overwhelming.
+But don’t sweat it!
+We can help you.
+Here’s a few ways to decide if a subspecialty fellowship is right for you, and what the early steps towards applying look like.

 After internal medicine residency, most graduates choose to either enter general practice or pursue an internal medicine fellowship for focused training in a subspecialty.